adpthegreat/A-Lot-Of-Crust/send_sync_and_their_implementors/README.md

 pub fn send(&self, t: T) -> Result<(), SendError<T>>
 ```

-- futures are Send and Sync for the prupose of multithreadded execution , you should see something like this
+- Futures are Send and Sync for the prupose of multithreadded execution, you should see something like this

 ```rust
 fn (_: Box<dyn std::future::Future<Output = ()> + Send>) {}